xeaone/revive/README.md

 * `monitor.on('exit', callback)` Exited passing `(code, signal)`.
 Triggered on crash, stop, sleep, and restart.

 ## TODO ##

 * command line utility

-## Conditions ##
+## Terms Of Use ##

+### Can ###
-Basically you can use this package as is in any project even for profit.
-Conditions do apply.
+You can use this package as is in any project even for profit.
+You can indirectly charge others to use your project which contains the original unmodified code of this package.
+You can submit a request to modify the code.
+Any modification accepted are adopted as if the original author modified it.

+### Cant ###
+You can't charge others to directly or exclusively use this package.
-You cannot modify and redistribute the code base in anyway accept in accordance with the primary maintainer's permission.
+You can't modify the code in anyway accept in accordance with the original author's permission.
-You can not charge others to directly or exclusively use this package.
-Indirectly it is acceptable to charge others but only to the extent that this package is used within the context of a project that uses this projects API.